Read more about Ancient History

 Most Christians that predate the 19th century would have thought eating chocolate eggs to celebrate the death and resurrection of Jesus Christ a little bit odd.
 That tradition didn’t gain popularity until the 1920s, so perhaps our own contemporary Easter customs could be deemed strange.

-However, this list focuses on five other peculiar traditions from around the world that really highlight how different cultures celebrate the same period of time – some we’d quite like to try, and some we definitely wouldn’t!
+With that in mind, Sky HISTORY has been taking a look at some peculiar traditions from around the world that highlight how different cultures celebrate the same period.
+Some we’d quite like to try, and some we definitely wouldn’t!

 Decorated willow makes its first appearance on this page in Finland (and areas of Sweden as well) to symbolise the rebirth of spring.
 The symbology is based predominantly on the willow’s ability to thrive in soil saturated from the winter snow.
 These hardy branches are exchanged for candy by little kids dressed as witches.